CyberSys/godot4-fast-paced-network-fps-tps/README.md

 Godot 4 Fast-Paced (Authoritative Server) Game + Network Framework for FPS and TPS Games

-Its in process (several changes on architecture incoming)!
+Its in process (extensions incoming)!
 In the end it should be a complete framework including an open-source shooter.
 Including models.
 Totaly written in c#.
 No gdscript, because its sucks hard for oop.